 The Student Government Association (SGA) is the official voice of the COM student body.
-Senate members are elected by a general ballot with the exception of the vice-presidents of each class who serve as exofficio senate members.
+Senate members are elected by a general ballot with the exception of the vice-presidents of each class who serve as ex-officio senate members.

 The goals of this SGA are to represent the student body in all matters affecting students, determine appropriation of monies to other student organizations, and communicate and maintain a working relationship with faculty, administration, board of trustees, alumni, and national associations.
-Some of the club activities which are supported by the SGA include the Sports Medicine Club, the Undergraduate American Academy of Osteopathy, the local chapters of the Student Osteopathic Medical Association (SOMA) and the American Medical Student Association (AMSA), Synapse (COM yearbook), and various other clubs and organizations.
-Sigma Sigma Phi, a national osteopathic honor society, has chartered a chapter on campus.
+Currently, the COM SGA supports in excess of twenty-three active students organizations.
+Some of the club activities which are supported by the SGA include the Sports Medicine Club, the Undergraduate American Academy of Osteopathy, local chapters of the Student Osteopathic Medical Association (SOMA) and the American Medical Student Association (AMSA), Synapse (COM yearbook), and various other clubs and organizations.
+Sigma Sigma Phi, a national osteopathic honor society, has chartered a chapter as has Psi Sigma Alpha, the national osteopathic academic honor society.
 In addition, partners are involved with the school by participation in the Student Auxiliary Association (SAA).